NOAA-OCM/SWMPrExtension/README.md

 <h3>Miscellaneous</h3>
+Miscellaneous functions are generally helper functions that are called internally by other analysis functions.

 <h4>Analyze</h4>
 <table>
 <tr><td><code>assign_season</code></td><td>Assign seasons to SWMPr sampling data on a monthly basis or user-defined basis.
 Used by multiple analysis functions to group sampling data into user-defined seasons.</td></tr>